pingPoltergeist/polt-create/README.md

 2. **React App:** To create a React application, navigate to the project directory (ideally empty) and run the command in a shell `polt-create reactApp`.
 File structure would be generated and dependencies would be installed.
 Then the application would automatically open up in a browser window.

-3. **Next App (soon):** To create a Next JS application, navigate to the project directory (ideally empty) and run the command in a shell `polt-create nextApp`.
+3. **Next App:** To create a Next JS application, navigate to the project directory (ideally empty) and run the command in a shell `polt-create nextApp`.
 File structure would be generated and dependencies would be installed.
 Then the application would automatically open up in a browser window.

 <br>
 <br>